uxname/uxbackend/docs/wiki_description.md

 * For planning and performing tasks, the library `agenda` is used, which stores tasks in MongoDB, and the `agendash` library is used as a web interface to the task manager along the path configured in `config.js`.
 To access Agendash, you must specify the user token with the role `ADMIN`, in headers in HTTP request.
 * Application has implemented "Maintenance mode", which can be enabled or disabled in `config.js`.
 When this mode is enabled, the server stops responding to all HTTP requests, except for requests from IP addresses allowed in the `config.js` file.
 * Application server is described in the `server.js` file.
 All business logic of the application is described in the file `app.js`
+* Application server is described in the `server.js` file.
+All business logic of the application is described in the file `app.js`

 # Project structure